 MILDRED H. LABARR '34, of St. Louis, died September 9, 1996.

 HUGH MONTGOMERY JR. '34 died March 5 in Phillips, Me.
 He was a retired college librarian.
 He served four years in the field artillery in the Pacific theater during World War II.
-Later he worked as a librarian at Harvard's Littauer School of Government and at the University of Massachusetts in Amherst, the University of Southeastern Massachusetts, and the Wentworth Institute, in Boston.
+Later he worked as a librarian at Harvard's Littauer School of Government and at the University of Massachusetts, and the Wentworth Institute, in Boston.
 He was long active in town affairs in Phillips, serving as director of operations for the public library and chairman of the board of appeals; he was also a trustee of the town's historical society and curator of the Railroad Room of the Historical House.
 He leaves his wife, Elizabeth (Beal).

 ROBERT CRANFORD PHILLIPS '34 died November 29, 1998, in La Jolla, Cal.
 A pilot with American Airlines for 32 years, he was also a retired commander in the Naval Reserve who served two tours of duty as an aviator, before and during World War II.
 A lover of art and music, he enjoyed sculpting and painting, sang, and played the organ.
 His survivors include his wife, Margaret (Mathers).